Thomas Westendorf: Reformatory in Bartlett and full resignation (1903–1915)

 One article stated that the Westendorfs moved to Olympia after their resignation from the Chehalis school, but the majority of sources report that Westendorf and his wife spent a short time in Louisville and then went to Bartlett, Tennessee, where Westendorf got a job at the Shelby County Reformatory.
 He was also listed as the physician in charge at the Industrial and Training School in Bartlett.

 After the death of his wife in 1915, Westendorf retired and moved to Chicago.
 According to one version, Westendorf retired because he was unable to perform his duties and was asked to resign.
 Another version stated that the unspecified charges made against him in Chehalis "broke his heart," and as a result he lost interest in teaching and resigned.

 Personal life

 Westendorf's wife, Jane Morrow, was from Ogdensburg, New York.
 They met in Plainfield, Indiana, where he came after 1871.
 Jane was a teacher in Plainfield public schools.
 They were married on May 21, 1873.
 They had two children, both born in Louisville, Kentucky, but only their daughter, Jennie Morrow Westenford, born in 1879, survived childhood.
 Like her father, she was talented and interested in music from the young age.
 At the age of 16, she composed her own musical piece that was esteemed even higher than her father's pieces.
-Later, Jennie married to Joseph A. Gabel, a Washington State librarian.
+Later, Jennie married Joseph A. Gabel, a Washington state librarian.